Open-ET/openet-ssebop/README.rst

 Model Output
 ------------

 The primary output of the SSEBop model is the fraction of reference ET (ETf).
-The actual ET can then be computed by multiplying the Landsat based ETf image the reference ET (e.g. from GRIDMET).
+The actual ET can then be computed by multiplying the Landsat-based ETf image with the reference ET (e.g. from GRIDMET).

 Example
 -------